7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 - Feel fear

-They continue acting anyway, even while those feelings are present.
+They continue taking action anyway, even when those feelings are still present.

 Final Thoughts